c135792468/plank-filter-master/docs.md

 > If any client has moved, update their position server side

 `disconnect`
 > Updates the canvas in the case of a client leaving the room.
-Removes their sprite from the canvas and from the backend
+Removes the user from pool of users in the backend

 `message`
 > TODO